 A number of people (including people whom I thought were educated and progressive) seem to believe that the results were indeed caused by a "Chinese Tsunami", citing that the Chinese were racists and that is why they voted the opposition.

 Why did PAS win in Malay dominated BN strongholds?
-For example, PAS has successfully captured the Malay majority seats (percentage of Malays in brackets) of Sabak (79 percent), Morib (59 percent), Paya Jaras (57 percent), Dusun Tua (53 percent), Tanjong Sepat (52 percent) and Taman Templar (51 percent).
+For example, PAS has successfully captured the Malay majority seats (percentage of Malays in brackets) of Sabak (79%), Morib (59%), Paya Jaras (57%), Dusun Tua (53%), Tanjong Sepat (52%) and Taman Templar (51%).

 GE result wasn't racial, the 'tsunami' was geog+socio-econ: with cities and towns on one side and rural Malaysia on other.
 (Karim Raslan, political analyst)

-Many of my friends and neighbours, Chinese, Malays, Indians, all stood together at PAS-led ceramah in the rain, and we stood for change.
+Many of my friends and neighbours, Chinese, Malays, Indians, all stood together in PAS led ceramah in the rain, and we stood for change.

 If anything, we have all ditched the race card and voted for what we believed in.